-(3) Proxies.

-Proxies may only be validly appointed by notice in writing (a Proxy Notice) which:
+- (3) Proxies. - Proxies may only be validly appointed by notice in writing (a Proxy Notice) which: - (a) states the name and address of the member appointing the proxy;

-- (a) states the name and address of the member appointing the proxy; - (b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - (c) is signed by the member appointing the proxy, or is authenticated in such manner as the trustees may determine; and - (d) is delivered to the charity in accordance with clause 30.
-[Notices] - (4) The trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity in advance of any general meeting. - (5) A resolution in writing signed by each member who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective.
+(b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed;(c) is signed by the member appointing the proxy, or is authenticated in such manner as the trustees may determine; and

+(d) is delivered to the charity in accordance with clause 15.2.(4) The trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity in advance of any general meeting

+(5) A resolution in writing signed by each member who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective.
 It may comprise several copies each signed by or on behalf of one or more members.

-16) Officers and trustees
+16. Officers and trustees

-- (1) The charity and its property shall be managed and administered by a committee comprising the officers and other members elected in accordance with this constitution.
+(1) The charity and its property shall be managed and administered by a committee comprising the officers and other members elected in accordance with this constitution.
 The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'.

-- (2) The charity should normally have the following officers:
+(2) The charity should have the following officers:

-- (a) a Chair.
+- (a) a Chair,

 - (b) a Vice chair,

 - (c) a Secretary, and

 - (d) a Treasurer.

 - (3) Every trustee must be a paid-up member of the charity.

-- (4) In the event that it does not prove possible to elect a Chair at a general meeting the trustees may make such temporary arrangements as they deem fit in order to provide for the chairing of meetings, such arrangements to remain valid no longer than the date of the following general meeting. - (5) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (6) The number of trustees shall normally be not less than 5 and not more than 12. - (7) Transitional arrangements for election or selection of trustees. - (a) The first trustees of a new u3a (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
+(4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19.

+(5) The number of trustees shall be not less than 5 and not more than 15.

+(6) Transitional arrangements for election or selection of trustees. (a) The first trustees of a new u3a (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
 At any time up till the first annual general meeting the existing trustees may co-opt additional trustees up to the maximum number specified in sub-clause 16(5).
-The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election. - (b)Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (8) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (9) No-one may normally hold any specific officer position or be an ordinary (non-officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (10) If at an Annual General Meeting insufficient nominations are received to fill the vacancies for Officers and/or Committee members, a majority decision can be taken by the Committee to ask the retiring officer(s)/member(s) to remain in post until the next AGM for a maximum of 1 year.
-This can only occur once, after which a new officer(s)/member(s) must be appointed. - (11) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (12) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.
+The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election.

+(b) Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted.

+- (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous - (8) No-one may hold any specific officer position or be an ordinary (non- officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause.(10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.

-17) Appointment of trustees
+17. Appointment of trustees